Best Wi-Fi routers for Spectrum in 2026: get superior internet speeds

 The ASUS RT-AX5400 is built on the Wi-Fi 6 standard, offering up to 5.4Gbps combined speeds over its dual-band setup.
 It supports WAN aggregation so that it can handle bonded connections up to 2Gbps.

-With 4x4 MU-MIMO and OFDMA on both uplink and downlink, it manages over 30 devices while covering up to 2,500 sq. ft.
-That makes it ideal for medium and large homes with multiple users and connected devices.
+With 4x4 MU-MIMO and OFDMA on both uplink and downlink, it manages over 30 devices while covering up to 2,500 sq. ft, and its AIMesh compatibility allows for better scaling.
+Meanwhile, the built-in AI accelerator speeds up the performance even further That makes it ideal for medium and large homes with multiple users and connected devices.

 On the security side, it features AiProtection Pro with built-in firewalls, malicious site blocking, and parental controls.
 You can manage the router through the ASUS App and use its VPN for secure public Wi-Fi browsing.